Water and Ecological Impacts

 Our drilling crews routinely conduct spill drills on location according to an established drill calendar.
 These drills include a spill scenario, where crews simulate control and response of the spill as well as procedures for notification of management.
 All locations have spill kits, which are routinely inspected, and employees trained to respond to spills.

 We recognize the importance of safely and efficiently transferring fluids at our jobsites.
 We set guidelines for the responsible transfer and handling of hydrocarbons, including controlled fluid transfer policies.
-In our contract drilling business, the inspection and audit process at our jobsites includes an environmental assessment for any non-conformities as outlined in our Environmental Management System.
+In our contract drilling business, the inspection and audit process at our jobsites includes an environmental assessment for any nonconformities as outlined in our Environmental Management System.
 Any spill, regardless of size or quantity, is required to be reported internally and investigated.
 In our pressure pumping business, we adhere to an incident management program that requires all releases from primary containment to be reported.
 Reporting on spills and investigating each incident gives our organization a better understanding of why a spill may have occurred and how to reduce the risk of a similar incident occurring in the future.
-Across our businesses, we had 3 reportable spills in 2022.
+Across our businesses, we had 6 reportable spills in 2023.
 Each spill was remediated, and any environment impact was insignificant.

 Wash Bay Recycling and Discharges